How To Claim Extraordinary Expenses As Part Of Child Support

 Benefit #3: Alternative Dispute Resolution Takes Less Time

-Trust and respect between both parties is fundamental to ensuring the ADR process works.
-If one spouse either fears the other spouse or suspects that he or she will not be truthful about his or her financial situation, then the ADR process is unlikely to succeed.
-In such instances, the power of the court can help level the playing field.
+the ADR process is unlikely to succeed if the relationship between the spouses is hostile, especially if one spouse fears (or distrusts) the other spouse for any reason; like when one suspects the other will not be truthful about his or her financial situation.
+In such instance, the power of the court can help level the playing field for the parties involved.

 The end of a marriage is a difficult time for both spouses, but that does not mean divorce negotiations necessarily have to make the process even more hostile and stressful.